Israr-11/Israr-11/README.md

 <img alt="Steam Views" src="https://img.shields.io/steam/views/2">
 <div>
  <p>
-I am a Full Stack Developer with expertise in the MERN Stack and JavaScript.
+I am a Full Stack Developer with MERN Stack and JavaScript expertise.
 I bring a unique set of skills to the table with my ability to work with both the front-end and back-end of web applications.
-My strong understanding of React, Node.js, Express, and MongoDB allows me to build dynamic and efficient web applications that provide an exceptional user experience.
+My strong understanding of React, Node.js, Express, and MongoDB allows me to build dynamic and efficient web applications with exceptional user experience.
 With my proficiency in JavaScript, I ensure that my code is clean, maintainable, and scalable, making me an ideal fit for any project.
 </p>
 </div>